Harshavardhan7981677/To-Do-List-Project/README.md

 ## Features

-**.
-Task Management**: Create or add new tasks , edit existing tasks to update details and delete tasks when no longer needed.
+***Task Management**: Create or add new tasks , edit existing tasks to update details and delete tasks when no longer needed.

 **.
 Manual Date and Time Entry**: Users can enter date and time for each task.